Kanangnut/Python-Sentiment-Analysis-Project-with-NLTK/README.md

   4.nltk.download('words')<br>
   5.nltk.download('vader_lexicon')<br>

-Note: This project working on Lenovo 2in1 ideapad miix 520, window 10. <br>
+Note: This project working on Lenovo 2in1 ideapad miix 520, window 10, Azure machine learning. <br>

 Start!!
 For sentiment Analysis in Python of this project by using two different techniques:<br>